 Wrong Fuel in Your Craftsman

-FIX: Drain the fuel tank, flush the fuel tank and fill with fresh fuel treated with Sea Foam Motor Treatment.
+FIX: Drain the fuel tank, flush the fuel tank, and fill it with fresh fuel treated with Sea Foam Motor Treatment.

 Dirty Carburetor on Your Craftsman Mower